-Children missing from education
+Children absent from education

-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+A child being absent from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
 These include children who: